Vizzuality/skytruth-30x30/infrastructure/README.md

     - DATABASE_PASSWORD
     - DATABASE_SSL

 Deployment to the cloud function is accomplished by pushing the source code.
-Secrets and env vars are set via terraform.
+Secrets and env vars are set via Terraform.

-The workflow is currently set up to deploy to the staging instance when merging to develop.
+The workflow is currently set up to deploy to the staging instance when merging to `develop``.

 #### Service account permissions

-Access by Github to GCP is configured through special authorization rules, automatically set up by the Terraform `base` project above.
+Access by GitHub to GCP is configured through special authorization rules, automatically set up by the Terraform `base` project above.
 These permissions are necessary for the service account that runs the deployment:
 - "roles/iam.serviceAccountTokenCreator",
 - "roles/iam.serviceAccountUser",